Ecotrust/growth-yield-batch/README.md

 ##### config.json
-JSON formatted file with variables that define the "multipliers"; e.g. variables for which we're calculate all permutations for each condition.
+JSON formatted file with variables that define the "multipliers"; e.g. variables for which we calculate all permutations for each condition.
 Currently that is just climate scenarios and offsets. (management prescriptions are the other multiplier as defined in the `rx` directory)